aryarm/varCA/configs/README.md

 3. Lists of the variant callers to use in the ensemble when predicting a) SNVs and b) indels Each caller must be referred to by its caller ID (see the [caller README](/callers/README.md) for more information)

-If you provide BAM files instead of FASTQs, the pipeline will assume that you have already removed PCR duplicates, so it will skip the duplicate removal step.
-If you would like to skip the peak calling step as well, you will also need to provide a BED file with the peaks that should be used.
+As described for `config.yaml` above, you can provide a BED file if you want to skip the peak calling step.
+All of the requirements listed for the BAM files in `config.yaml` also apply here.

 You may also provide the name of a directory in which to store all output.
 Any other configuration options not listed here have reasonable defaults and are described in the [`prepare.yaml` config file](prepare.yaml).